Sandeep101drj/food_aggregator_data_analysis_using_sql/README.md

-# Data Analysis Project Using SQL : Sales Analysis
+#  Data Analysis Project Using SQL : Food Aggregator Data Analysis

 ## Objective
-The objective of this project is to perform a detailed analysis of sales data for a fictional chocolate business.
-The analysis aims to identify trends in sales performance, product popularity, and salesperson effectiveness over specified periods.
-By utilizing SQL queries to extract and analyze data from the sales, products, people, and geographic tables, the insights gained will support strategic decisions to enhance sales operations and marketing initiatives.
+The objective of this project is to conduct a comprehensive data analysis of a food aggregator platform using synthetic data.
+By using SQL queries on the underlying database, I aim to uncover insights related to customer behavior, restaurant performance, and overall business metrics.
+These insights will help stakeholders make informed decisions regarding marketing strategies, menu optimization, and customer engagement initiatives.

-## Analysis
+## Findings and Insights
-The analysis uses a series of SQL queries that extract relevant data from various tables, including sales, products, people, and geo.
-Each query focuses on specific business questions, such as identifying high-volume shipments, comparing product sales, and assessing salesperson performance.
-This approach enables a comprehensive understanding of sales dynamics, helping to uncover patterns in customer preferences and operational efficiency.
+This analysis provides various insights that can be instrumental for the food aggregator business:
+1. **Customer Behavior**: Identifying customers who have never placed an order can help in targeting marketing efforts to convert them into active users.
+2. **Pricing Strategy**: Understanding the average price per dish assists in positioning the menu competitively.
+3. **Restaurant Performance**: Insights into top-performing restaurants and those exceeding specific sales thresholds can guide promotional efforts.
+4. **Order Trends**: Analyzing order trends over time provides insights into revenue growth, assisting with forecasting and budgeting.
+5. **Customer Loyalty**: Recognizing restaurants with maximum repeat customers aids in developing loyalty programs and improving customer retention.

 ## Tools Used
 This project was developed using Microsoft SQL Server and Visual Studio Code.